GeekyAnts/NativeBase/CONTRIBUTING.md

 #### a.
 Reporting Bugs

-- Always update to the most recent `v3-dev` release, the bug may already be resolved.
+- Always update to the most recent `master` release, the bug may already be resolved.
 - Search for similar issues in the issues list for this repo.
 It may already be an identified problem.
 - If you want to contribute to an issue that is not part of this list, you are welcome to submit [new issue](https://github.com/GeekyAnts/NativeBase/issues/new) to our GitHub Repository.
   - In that case, provide a short description of the visible symptoms.
 Include error messages, screenshots, and stack traces.